qige96/myblog/content/posts/review-prob-logic-SRL-SLP.md

 We know that the probabilities of SLP have different meanings of Problog, and other probabilistic logics introuced before.
 Then, where can we apply SLP?

 Though the probabilities of clauses in a SLP are not saying the correctness or truth for that clause, we can derive those probabilities of this meaning.
-The key idea is to regard the body of a clause as an explanation of the head.
+The key idea is to regard the body of a clause as an explanation of the head[^2].
 For example, here is a simple SLP:

 ```prolog
 0.6:s(X) :- p(X).